kirillsmirnov1/unity-utils/Runtime/UnityUtils/Variables/Readme.md

 Inject objects.

 Based on Ryan Hipple\'s talk [Game Architecture with Scriptable Objects](https://www.youtube.com/watch?v=raQ3iHhE_Kk).
-Main idea of that talk is using ScriptableObjects for passing data between classes.
+The main idea of that talk is to use ScriptableObjects for passing data between classes.

 ## Store

 XVariable is easy to use to access data from different classes.
-Instead of setting up an access manager or DI system, you can easily drag-and-drop data into any MonoBehavior/ScriptableObject you want.
+Instead of setting up an access manager or DI system, you can easily drag and drop data into any MonoBehavior/ScriptableObject you want.
 Data can be set from code or inspector and used/changed anywhere.

 `XVariable<T>` is an abstract `ScriptableObject`.
-To store data you need to inherit it with type/class/struct of your choice and create instance of it.
+To store data you need to inherit it with type/class/struct of your choice and create an instance of it.

 For example, `IntVariable` looks like this:
 ```